-The goal of this paper is to provide a framework for building and operating mobile agents, which can autonomously travel among nodes on multiple sub-networks to perform their management tasks at each node they visit.
+The goal of this paper is to provide a framework for building and operating mobile agents capable of autonomously traveling among nodes on multiple sub-networks to perform their management tasks at each node they visit.

 To solve the above mentioned problems, the framework introduces two types of mobile agents: task agents and navigator agents, as shown in Figure 1.
 The idea was inspired by a tour bus going around the sights of a town.
 A task agent corresponds to a tourist, who takes a tour-bus to visit sights in an unfamiliar town.
-A navigator agent corresponds to a tour-bus guide, who guides several tourists among the places of the town.
+A navigator agent corresponds to a tourbus guide, who guides several tourists among the places of the town.

-- The Navigator agent does not have any application-specific tasks.
+- The Navigator agent does not have any applicationspecific tasks.
 Instead, it carries task agents and is designed for a particular sub-network.
 It must be familiar with the topology of its target sub-network.
-Therefore, it can efficiently guide one or more task agents among their multiple destinations in the sub-network. - The Task agent is an application-specific agent that performs its management task at each of the nodes it visits.
-It can travel from sub-network to subnetwork, but may be unfamiliar with the sub-networks it visits.
+Thus, it can efficiently guide one or more task agents to their multiple destinations in the sub-network. - The Task agent is an application-specific agent that performs its management task at each of the nodes it visits.
+It can travel from sub-network to sub-network, but may be unfamiliar with the sub-networks it visits.